 Tumble rugs are thin, even with the cushioned rug pad underneath.
 I wouldn't call this a con, but definitely something to consider before purchasing your Tumble rug.
 Are you looking for a super plush and cozy rug?
 Something with a high pile that you can lay down on in front of the TV?
 If yes, Tumble rugs aren't for you.

 Tumble doesn't do discounts often, but you can currently get $20 off your Tumble rug order with this link.
+This Tumble rug code won't last long, so make sure you take advantage of it sooner than later.
 Happy shopping!

 If you are looking for attractive and washable rugs that can withstand spills, pet hair, food, and drink, Tumble rugs are an excellent option.
 They've held up really well in our hectic home, wash easily, and are truly beautiful in person!